Lightstreamer/Lightstreamer-kafka-connector/README.md

 #### General Configuration

-- Kafka Connector Identifier
+- Kafka Connector Identifier (Mandatory)

-  The `id` attribute of the `adapters_conf` root tag defines the Kafka Connector identifier, which will be used by the Clients to request this Adapter Set while setting up the connection to a Lighstreamer Server.
+  The `id` attribute of the `adapters_conf` root tag defines the Kafka Connector identifier, which will be used by the Clients to request this Adapter Set while setting up the connection to a Lighstreamer Server through a _LightstreamerClient_ object.

-  The predefined value is set to `KafkaConnector` for convenience, but you are free to change it as per your requirements.
+  The factory value is set to `KafkaConnector` for convenience, but you are free to change it as per your requirements.

   ```xml
   <adapters_conf id="KafkaConnector">

   ```

-- Logging Configuration File
+- Logging Configuration File (Mandatory)

   The Kafka Connector leverages [reload4j](https://reload4j.qos.ch/) as its logging system and the configuration file path is defined by the `logging.configuration.file` parameter in the `metadata_provider` block.